Clarkson-Applied-Data-Science/MallikarjunReddyBanelli/README.md

 --------

-## The Thought Process
+## Methodology

-The Python modules used in this project are intentionally limited to `csv`, `datetime`, `math`, `random`, and `matplotlib` (for visualization).
+The analysis was performed using lightweight Python modules — csv, datetime, math, and random — to handle data extraction and transformation.
-The entire analysis avoids the use of advanced libraries such as Pandas or Spark to demonstrate how large datasets can still be processed efficiently using only basic tools.
+Visualization and plotting were achieved using matplotlib, enabling clear graphical representation of trip and passenger trends.

 ### Step 1: Reading the Dataset
 In the first step, the dataset was accessed using a simple `with open()` statement in read mode.